SBA loan guide: Requirements, types and application process for small businesses

 The SBA loan program is a key component of its mission.
 In 2022, the SBA backed almost $43 billion in funding for small businesses across the country.
 These government-backed loans offer multiple benefits, including favorable interest rates, longer repayment terms and financing to meet a wide array of needs.

-How do SBA loans work?
+How does an SBA loan work?

 What can SBA loans be used for?

 The SBA offers several loan programs designed to meet a variety of purposes.
-Thanks to their competitive terms, flexible overhead requirements and favorable rates and fees, SBA loans are often an attractive funding option for small businesses at all stages of growth.
+Thanks to their competitive terms, flexible overhead qualification requirements and favorable interest rates and fees, SBA loans are often an attractive funding option for small businesses at all stages of growth.

 Some common uses for the funding include: